 The Committee approves the internal audit work plan, which will include assessment of controls relating to financial reporting and other risks as appropriate.
-The Audit and Risk Committee also has the responsibility to review and monitor the external auditor's independence and the effectiveness of the audit process.
+The Audit and Risk Committee also has the responsibility to appoint the external auditors, review and monitor the external auditor's independence and the effectiveness of the audit process.